-The English Department has many alumni; here are some who are willing to share their whereabouts and their comments on the department.
-If you are an alum and would like to add your information to this page, please contact Kevin Brooks, Andrew Mara, or any department member you would like to say "hello" to.
+The English Department has many alumni.
+Here are some who are willing to share their whereabouts and their memories.
+If you are an alum and your would like to be added to this page, please contact Michele Sherman or Verena Theile or any department member to whom you would like to say "Hello!"
+We are waiting to hear from you!

 Looking back on my undergraduate studies in the NDSU English Department and my Master's program (the first given in English by NDSU, I think), I believe they were the most significant factor in my own teaching career and in my own research and publications--eight literary-critical reference books, more than sixty scholarly articles, numerous international paper presentations, and my work as a member of the National Book Critics Circle and a long time book critic for PUBLISHERS WEEKLY and THE STRAND MAGAZINE.
 Professors Leonard Sackett and Jae Phillips of NDSU's English Department and Emma Dubetz of Modern Languages taught me to teach, through their examples of scholarly integrity, their insistence on thorough preparation, and their humility in the face of the literary "greats" they taught so memorably.
 I remember their teaching and inspiration with profound respect and affection.